GzimAsani/WeatherApp/README.md

 2. - [ ] Navigate to the directory where you want to add this repository
 3. - [ ] Run `git@github.com:GzimAsani/WeatherApp.git` or with HTTP`https://github.com/GzimAsani/WeatherApp.git`
 4. - [ ] Run `npm install` to install the necessary modules
+5. - [ ] Go to your browser and open `dist/index.html` in the cloned repo.

 ## Author